-The state of Hungary was formed in the late 9th century through the tribal unification leadership of Hungarian grand prince Arpad.
+The state of Hungary was formed in the late 9th century by Hungarian grand prince Arpad.
 His great grandson, Stephen I, converted the region into a Christian kingdom in 1000 AD.

-In 1526, the Ottoman Empire invaded Hungary, which led to the nation's division in 1541, dividing the land into three parts: the Hungarian Kingdom, the Turkish dominion, and the Habsburg dominion.
+In 1526, the Ottoman Empire invaded Hungary, which led to the nation's division in 1541.
+The region was divided into three parts: the Hungarian Kingdom, the Turkish dominion, and the Habsburg dominion.
 It took Hungary 150 years to reunite and regain the region from the Turks in 1699.

 After the Ottoman Empire was ousted, the region came under the influence of the Habsburg rule.
 In 1711, the Treaty of Peace at Szatmar gave Hungary partial independence.
-It was in 1848 that revolutions for independence started to begin in Europe, with Hungary included.
-By 1867, Hungary joined the Austro-Hungarian Empire, which lasted until World War I in 1918.
+It was in 1848 that revolutions for independence began in Europe, including Hungary.
+By 1867, Hungary joined the Austro-Hungarian Empire, which lasted until the end of World War I.

-In 1920, after the War, Hungary became an independent nation, where today's current borders were ratified through the Treaty of Trianon.
-During World War 2, Hungary joined the Axis Powers, and came under the influence of the Soviet Union from 1947 to 1989 under a communist dictatorship.
+In 1920, Hungary became an independent nation, where today's current borders were ratified through the Treaty of Trianon.
+During World War II, Hungary joined the Axis Powers.
+The country came under the influence of the Soviet Union from 1947 to 1989 and was ruled by a communist dictatorship.

 Hungary is a landlocked region located in Central Europe.
-Its borders are: Slovakia in the north, Romania and Ukraine in the east, Austria to the west, Serbia and Croatia to the south, and Slovenia to its southwest.
+It shares its borders with Slovakia in the north, Romania and Ukraine in the east, Austria to the west, Serbia and Croatia to the south, and Slovenia to its southwest.

-There are two major rivers that run through the country, which are the Danube and the Tisza.
+There are two major rivers that run through the country: Danube and Tisza.

 Hungary comprises three geographical regions, namely: the Great Alfold in the eastern portion of the Danube; the Transdanubia in the hilly regions in the western section of the Danube; and the mountainous and hilly region of the North Hungarian Mountains.

 The President is elected by the National Assembly, which comprise the members of the parliament.
 The President's duties are highly ceremonial, such as receiving foreign heads of states in Hungary.
 He is also Commander-in-chief of the Armed Forces.